 That's all you need to make this classic spinach dip!
 And maybe some hungry bodies!
 It's one of those recipes that you'll want to whip up again and again!

-I love cream cheese based dips.
-And this recipe is the best cold spinach dip I have come across because it uses cream cheese.
-(And I’ve tried a lot!)
-My version is made with not only cream cheese but also sour cream!
-And NO MAYO at all!
-Any appetizer dip that is easy to make ahead and can be served cold (or room temperature) is a winner in my house!
+This recipe is the best cold spinach dip I have come across because it uses cream cheese and no mayo.
+I also added sour cream which adds even more creaminess and some tang.
+Any appetizer that is easy to make in advance and can be served cold (or room temperature) is a winner in my house!